 “What if I Don’t File a Foreign LLC Registration in Each New State?”

 Situations may arise where you might only live in, say Arizona, for 3 months.
 And you’re asking, “Is is really worth the hassle of the Foreign LLC qualification every time?”

 There aren’t “LLC police” checking up on you on a weekly basis, so there is a chance you can get away with not registering as a Foreign LLC.
 But again, there are risks, and we recommend speaking with an attorney if you’re not sure what constitutes “doing business” (doing business in a state is what legally triggers the requirement for Foreign LLC registration).

 And although there are no “LLC police”, there are internal compliance departments within each state’s Department of Revenue and Secretary of State’s Office.
-If you need to consult with an attorney, a service we use and recommend is Avvo Advisor.
+If you need to consult with an attorney, a service and recommend is Avvo.